CHIP-SPV/chipStar/README.md

 *NOTE: Level Zero doesn't have a clinfo equivalent.
 Normally if you have more than one Level Zero device, there will only be a single platform so set CHIP_PLATFORM=0 and then CHIP_DEVICE to the device you want to use.*
 *You can check the name of the device by running a sample which prints the name such as `build/samples/0_MatrixMultiply/MatrixMultiply`

+### Module Cache

+Compiled device binaries are cached under `CHIP_MODULE_CACHE_DIR` (default `$HOME/.cache/chipStar`).
+The cache key covers the SPIR-V, the option strings the driver receives, the linked device-library modules, device identity, the set of libraries the runtime loaded during initialization (so upgrading or `LD_LIBRARY_PATH`-swapping the driver or the Intel Graphics Compiler invalidates entries, even when the driver version string does not change), and compiler-relevant environment variables.
+Known limitations:

+* Intel Compute Runtime settings supplied through an `igdrcl.config` / `neo.config` file in the working directory are **not** part of the key.
+  Note NEO reads that file *instead of* the environment when it exists, so the same variable set via the file and via the environment produce different driver behavior with the file route invisible to the cache.
+If you use these files, disable the cache or clear it when changing them.
+* Library observation uses `/proc/self/maps` (Linux only), and only sees libraries loaded during chipStar's backend initialization.
+If the application initializes OpenCL or Level Zero itself before the first HIP call, the compiler identity degrades to a fixed token and a compiler-only upgrade will not invalidate the cache (a warning is logged).

 ## Troubleshooting

 ### Clang++ Cannot Find libstdc++ When Building chipStar